openGemini/openGemini/README.md

 ### Configuration

 The configuration file is in the conf directory.
-For more information about the configuration items, please refer to [User Guide --> Configuration Files](http://opengemini.org/docs)
+For more information about the configuration items, please refer to [User Guide --> Reference --> Configuration Files](https://docs.opengemini.org/guide/reference/configurations.html)

 ### Run openGemini